List of Doctors characters introduced in 2003–2004

 Doctors is a British medical soap opera which began broadcasting on BBC One on 26 March 2000.
 Set in the fictional West Midlands town of Letherbridge, the soap follows the lives of the staff and patients of the Riverside Health Centre and the Best Practice, two fictional NHS doctor's surgeries.
 The following is a list of characters that first appeared in Doctors in 2003 and 2004, by order of first appearance.
 All characters are introduced by the programme's executive producer, Mal Young.
 January 2003 saw the introduction of George Woodson (Stirling Gallacher) and her husband Ronnie (Seán Gleeson), as well as Julia Parsons (Diane Keen).
 In April 2003, Ben Jones joined the cast as Greg Robinson.
 He was followed by Akemnji Ndifornyen, who joined in February 2004 as Nathan Bailey, the estranged son of Ben Kwarme (Ariyon Bakare).
 Andrea Green then joined as receptionist Sarah Finch in May 2004.
 Tasha Verma (Shabana Bakhsh) began appearing in October 2004.
-Additionally, multiple other characters appeared throughout the year.
+Additionally, multiple other characters appeared throughout the two years.